nextcloud/Android-SingleSignOn/README.md

     4.1) **Using Retrofit**

-    4.1.1) Before using this library (using retrofit)

-    If you have an interface like this:
+    4.1.1) Before using this single sign on library, your interface for your retrofit API might look like this:

     ```java
     public interface API {